Lynzzyr/banking-emulator/README.md

 # banking-emulator

- Java port of ICS3U Python assignment
+A Java port of the first assignment in the ICS3U course, originally written in Python 3.13.
+Some features may be implemented in different ways, however the overall control flow should remain exactly the same.

+This project is intended as a learning project for Maven.